DylanKentish/ECM3440-python/README.md

 caller(func2, "bye")
 ```

 References to functions can be passed as arguments to other functions, assigned to variables, or added to lists.
+Callbacks are important when building software that uses concurrency.

 ### More patterns